nebfield/snpQT/docs/user-guide/workflows.md

   Optional:
 	--input_build [38 (default),37]
 	--output_build [37 (default),38]
+	--mem [16 (default)]
 ```

 `snpQT` assumes that your genomic data are built on human genome build 37.
-Even though b37 is not the most recent build, it is the most frequently used build among current public, reference genomic datasets (e.g. 1,000 human genome, Haplotype Reference Concortium) and available snp-array datasets, and for this reason we decided that `snpQT` should support b37 for the most of the workflows.
+Even though b37 is not the most recent build, it is the most frequently used build among current public, reference genomic datasets (e.g. 1,000 Genome data, Haplotype Reference Concortium panel) and available SNP-array datasets, and for this reason we decided that `snpQT` should support b37 for the most of the workflows.
 However, if you wish to impute your data using an external online server that uses a reference panel in b38 like TOPMed, we provide input parameters to convert your `snpQT` clean dataset from b37 back to b38 (using `--input_build 37` and `--output_build 38`).

 This workflow is intented for those users whose data are built on b38 (default) or b37 and they wish to convert them to b37 or b38, accordingly, using `Picard`'s `LiftoverVcf` utility, so that their data are compatible with subsequent `snpQT` workflows and also the users can convert their data in their initial build if they wish to.
 If your data are built neither on b38 nor b37 then visit our [public git repo](https://github.com/ChristinaVasil/Quality-Control-Pipeline-for-Genomic-data/tree/master/1_HumanGenomeBuildConversion) where you can run the code of this workflow yourselves, using alternative .chain.gz files depending on your current build.
+Lastly, `--mem` parameter controls the memory size that the `LiftoverVCF` utility can use.

 !!!
 Warning
 	Be aware that a small portion of SNPs is expected to be removed between conversion.
 A portion of SNPs are different among different hgb versions (e.g. not present, merged or relabelled).